gm672/memoire/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │
     ├── src                <- Source code for use in this project.